raul-fornell/board-game-design-resources/README.md

 ## Print and play

-Websites where download or buy print and play board games.
-Is great to see examples of how other designers prepare the files and a cheap way of trying new games.
-Also, many of them are quick, small or solitaire.
+Websites where you can download or purchase print-and-play board games are great for seeing how other designers prepare their files and provide a cheap way to try new games.
+Many of these games are also quick to play, small, or designed for solo play.

 - <https://www.pnparcade.com/>
 - <https://www.pnpparadise.com/>